syncfusion-content/maui-docs/MAUI/Avatar-view/Getting-Started.md

 Before proceeding, ensure the following are set up:
 1. Install [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) or later is installed.
-1. Set up a .NET MAUI environment with Visual Studio 2022 (v17.3 or later) or Visual Studio Code.
+2. Set up a .NET MAUI environment with Visual Studio 2022 (v17.3 or later) or Visual Studio Code.
 For Visual Studio Code users, ensure that the .NET MAUI workload is installed and configured as described [here.](https://learn.microsoft.com/en-us/dotnet/maui/get-started/installation?view=net-maui-8.0&tabs=visual-studio-code)

 ## Step 1: Create a New MAUI Project

+{% tabcontents %}
-### Visual Studio
+{% tabcontent Visual Studio %}

 1. Go to **File > New > Project** and choose the **.NET MAUI App** template.
 2. Name the project and choose a location.
 Then, click **Next.**
 3. Select the .NET framework version and click Create.

+{% endtabcontent %}
-### Visual Studio Code
+{% tabcontent Visual Studio Code %}

 1. Open the command palette by pressing `Ctrl+Shift+P` and type **.NET:New Project** and enter.
 2. Choose the **.NET MAUI App** template.
 3. Select the project location, type the project name and press **Enter.**
 4. Then choose **Create project.**

+{% endtabcontent %}
+{% endtabcontents %}

 ## Step 2: Install the Syncfusion MAUI Core NuGet Package